Building .NET nanoFramework firmware

 - launch.json (inside .vscode folder) here you can set up your launch configurations, such as gdb path or OpenOCD configuration.
 We've made available Gists with launch.json for several of the reference targets.
 Grab yours from here. ⚠️ Remember to update paths and other preferences according to your setup and machine configuration. 😉

 To launch the build in VS Code check the status bar at the bottom.
-Select the build flavor and then click the build button (or hit F7).
+Select the Configure Preset that you want and click the build button (or hit F7).

 nanoBooter image (not available for ESP32 builds):